Parallel-in-Time/qmat/docs/devdoc/structure.md

 You can provide required parameters (like `param1`) or optional ones with default value (like `param2`).

 > ⚠️ For required parameters, you must provide a default value in the class attribute `DEFAULT_PARAMS`, such that the `QGenerator.getInstance()` class method works.
-> The later is used by to create a default instance of the $Q$-generator, by setting required parameters values using `DEFAULT_PARAMS`.
+> The later is used during testing to create a default instance of the $Q$-generator, by setting required parameters values using `DEFAULT_PARAMS`.

 After implementing a new generator, you should test is by running the following test :